What is UNHCR ?

 - UN High Commissioner for Refugees

 We are now witnessing the highest levels of displacement on record.
-An unprecedented 65.6 million people around the world have been forced from their homes.
-Among them are nearly 22.5 million refugees, over half of whom are under the age of 18.
-There are also 10 million stateless people who have no access to a nationality and are often deprived of their basic rights such as education, healthcare, employment and freedom of movement.
-In a world where nearly 20 people are forcibly displaced every minute as a result of conflict or persecution, our work at UNHCR is more important than ever before.
-Today, some 10,900 staff work in 130 countries to protect and assist millions of refugees, returnees, internally displaced and stateless people.
+An unprecedented 71 million people around the world have been uprooted by conflict, human rights violations and persecution.
+Among them are nearly 26 million refugees, over half of whom are under the age of 18, and over 10 million stateless people who have no access to a nationality and are often deprived of their basic rights such as education, healthcare, employment and freedom of movement.
+In a world where over 20 people are forcibly displaced every minute, our work at UNHCR is more important than ever before.

 Message from UNHCR Tokyo Office

-Japan has played a lead role in supporting humanitarian action throughout the world.
-UNHCR values its longstanding and deep cooperation with Japan in the international displacement arena.
-The world is facing unprecedented levels of displacement with more than 65 million people forced to flee their homes.
+For many years, Japan has played a lead role in supporting humanitarian action throughout the world.
+UNHCR values its deep and longstanding cooperation with Japan in the international displacement arena.
+The world is facing unprecedented levels of displacement with almost 71 million people forced to flee their homes.
 As old conflicts continue to rage on and even intensify and new crises erupt, resources to cope with humanitarian needs are dwindling.
-In the last few years, we have seen fresh displacement in and from countries like Mali, Central African Republic, Ukraine, Yemen and Burundi.
-In the absence of solutions, refugees from Syria, Iraq, Afghanistan, South Sudan or Somalia have little hope to return home any time soon.
+In recent years, we have seen fresh displacement in and from countries like Myanmar, Venezuela, Yemen, Cameroon and Burkina Faso.
+In the absence of solutions, refugees and IDPs from or in Syria, Afghanistan, South Sudan or Somalia have little hope to return home any time soon.

 Although Japan may be geographically far from the world’s crises, there are people who come all the way to seek safety.
 Japan is a signatory to the 1951 Refugee Convention and has put in place procedures which have the potential to be developed into a comprehensive asylum system.
-UNHCR will continue to work with the authorities towards such a system and also to support Japan’s refugee resettlement programme.
+UNHCR will continue to work with the authorities towards such a system, also to support Japan’s refugee resettlement programme and alternative interim solutions including higher education opportunities for refugees in Japan.

 United Nations High Commissioner for Refugees (UNHCR) Representation in Japan